Ho-Chunk Nation of Wisconsin: History

 Oral history suggests some of the tribe may have been forcibly relocated up to 13 times by the US federal government to steal land through forced treaty cession, losses estimated at 30 million acres in Wisconsin alone.
-In the 1870s, a majority of the tribe returned to their homelands in Wisconsin.
+Following the Dakota War of 1862, the tribe was forcibly removed from their Blue Earth Reservation in Minnesota.
+Those that complied with these U.S. Army orders were moved to Crow Creek in South Dakota while other tribe members returned to Wisconsin.
+Only a few Ho-Chunk and their families were allowed to remain in Minnesota by joining Minnesota regiments in the U.S. Civil War.
+By the 1870s, a majority of the tribe returned to their homelands in Wisconsin.
 Under the Homestead Act, some tribal members gained title to 40 acre parcels of land.

 The nation's flag was adopted in 1992.
 Its five colors (red, white, green, blue, and black) all represent animals of particular clans and have corresponding meanings in the tribe's oral history.
 The flag features the nation's seal and is surrounded by ornate designs in a field of white, all surrounded by a blue border.

 Today, the Ho-Chunk Nation owns and operates several casinos, Ho-Chunk Gaming, in Black River Falls, Baraboo, Madison, Nekoosa, Tomah, Wisconsin Dells, and Wittenberg, Wisconsin.
 They also own numerous restaurants and hotels connected to the casinos, as well as numerous gas stations.
 The Ho-Chunk Nation is the largest employer in Jackson and Sauk counties, employing roughly 3,100 people.

 In 2015 the Ho-Chunk Nation passed a resolution amending their constitution to include the rights of nature.
 By 2020 a working group was determining how to integrate the resolution into their constitution, laws, regulations, and processes.